A Rational Critique of Ayn Rand’s Objectivism

 [A man’s] means to establish the truth of his answers is logic, and logic rests on the axiom that existence exists.
 Logic is the art of non-contradictory identification.
 A contradiction cannot exist. – Galt’s Speech, For the New Intellectual, 125

 Logic does follow from the existence axiom.
 Logic exists because it’s built into how humans think.
 It’s not possible for humans to think without assuming the laws of logic, even if they don’t know them or aren’t using them explicitly.
-The ability to use and understand logic is meta-knowledge.
+The ability to use and understand logic is procedural knowledge.

 The induction and understanding of the laws of causality, logic, time, etc can gradually become more explicit and formal as the subject continues to learn, think, and formalize these laws in a formal language.
 You can and should acknowledge reality and existence before formalizing the laws of classical logic, but you do not have to do so before using logic.